Meet The Lady Doctor Who Has BLINDED Us With SCIENCE!

 President, Physicians for Civil Defense

 Well then!
-Incidentally, Ocasio-Cortez did have a slip of the tongue where she said the world would end in 12 years; obviously, that was shorthand for the dozen or so years UN scientists say we have to prevent the worst possible outcome by the end of the century.
+Incidentally, Ocasio-Cortez did have a slip of the tongue where she said young folks think the world will end in 12 years without action on climate; obviously, that was shorthand for the dozen or so years UN scientists say we have to prevent the worst possible outcome by the end of the century.
 That "intelligence of a sea sponge thing" comes from a recent tweet where she mocked people taking the misstatement in bad faith.

 This is a technique of the GOP, to take dry humor + sarcasm literally and “fact check” it.
 Like the “world ending… https://t.co/Ouedwxn9uV— Alexandria Ocasio-Cortez (@Alexandria Ocasio-Cortez)1557676896.0